 Parks Canada ensures that management planning and reporting decisions are made in an open and transparent manner, reflect sound financial management, contribute to Government of Canada and Parks Canada Agency’s priorities, and are results-based to allow for assessment and inform future decision-making.

-Updating a management plan involves: a “State of” the Park assessment, a scoping process to determine the important challenges and issues for the next 10 years, and includes opportunities for Indigenous and public engagement.
-The plan is then drafted, and subject to additional Indigenous and public review and comment and strategic environmental assessment, before it is finalised, approved by the Minister, tabled in Parliament and implemented.
+Updating a management plan involves: a “State of” the Park assessment, a scoping process to determine the important challenges and issues for the next 10 years, and includes opportunities for Indigenous and public consultation.
+The plan is then drafted, and subject to additional Indigenous and public review and comment and strategic environmental assessment, before it is finalized, approved by the Minister, tabled in Parliament and implemented.

 What role do Indigenous peoples and the public play in the management plan process?